neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 A six minute test run should be initiated.
 Depending on the age of your flow cell you could see read generated in MinKnow.

 ## Activate playback run.
 In the reference files you downloaded there is a "raw" fast 5.
-In very simple terms, the is a recording of all electric signals obtained during sequencing a human sample.
-Upon activation of a playback run, Simulation of a siquening run is initiated.
-The  signals recorded in our lab for one selected sample are send form the Minion sequencing unit to the control PC for itnerpretation.
+In very simple terms, this is a recording of all electric signals obtained during sequencing a human sample in our lab.
+Upon activation of a playback run, simulation of a sequencing run is initiated.
+The  signals recorded in our lab for one selected sample are send form the Minion sequencing unit to the control PC for verification of the setup.Playback runs can be used for other test purposes as well.

-*All Signals monitored in the setting do no longer reflect the sample you loaded in the flow cell*
+*All Signals monitored in the setting do not reflect the sample you loaded in the flow cell*.
+During the test phase, do not load you flow cell with relevant samples.

 ## *Please deactivate the playback feature after the completion of following system test steps.*